 Doctor or Nurse

 This is probably the most important profession.
 It should definitely be near the top of the post collapse professions list.
 There has never been a disaster or any other type of emergency event that didn’t have causalities.
 We have to understand that the human body, although a complex machine, it still has a certain fragility and weakness.
 It requires a great deal of knowledge to be healed.
 If you are one of the people that have medical training, you should be able to handle most every trauma case.
 You should have extensive knowledge of medicines and their use.
 If you are a doctor or a nurse, you will have a privileged spot in every survival group.

 Carpenter and Mason

 Just like the human body, material things will also break down.
 Somebody needs to pick up the pieces and glue them together.
-Things will need to be rebuilt and a good carpenter would become a good addition to any survival group.
-A carpenter doesn’t just nail two pieces of wood together and his knowledge includes aptitudes in physics, architecture and engineering.
+Things will need to be rebuilt, and a good carpenter would become an excellent addition to any survival group.
+A carpenter doesn’t just nail two pieces of wood together, and his knowledge includes aptitudes in physics, architecture, and engineering.
 On the other hand, a stonemason will be able to build sturdy walls, foundations and all sorts of stoves to help you stay warm and cook your food.
 These are two post collapse professions that would be hard to find.
 People who have this knowledge will be able to survive on their own by building shelters in isolated areas.
 They will look for help only when needing medical aid or running low on supplies.